revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 <blockquote>

 The change in the state of an object is known as an `Event`.
 In html, there are various events which represents that some activity is performed by the user or by the browser.
-When javascript code is included in HTML, JS react over these events and allow the execution.
+When JavaScript code is included in HTML, JS react over these events and allow the execution.
 This process of reacting over the events is called `Event Handling`.

  </blockquote>